The super termite

 The Formosan termite causes damage everywhere it is established, but it costs US consumers $1 billion annually for prevention and repairs.
 The most destructive insect in Hawaii, it causes $100 million in damage in the state each year.
 In New Orleans, anywhere from one-third to one-half of the city’s 4000 live oak trees are infected, costing the city $300 million a year.

-All of this has happened in the 60-odd years since World War II, when the termites were introduced to the United States, presumably on boats that first travelled to Hawaii and then to the continental US.
+All of this has happened in the 60-odd years since World War II, when the termites were introduced to the United States, presumably on boats that first traveled to Hawaii and then to the continental US.

 Points of entry

 Since the colony-founding alates have wings, it’s not unusual for them to form aerial colonies if they find adequate conditions.
-This mostly occurs in flat-roofed high rise buildings, where food and standing water are readily available – experts estimate up to 25% of infestations in urban southeastern Florida are aerial.
+This mostly occurs in flat-roofed high-rise buildings, where food and standing water are readily available – experts estimate up to 25% of infestations in urban southeastern Florida are aerial.

 Infestations are usually fought on several fronts.
 The termites do not attack wood that has been pressure-treated with preservatives, though they can bypass treated wood to find the untreated.